wagnertimo/wagnertimo.github.io/_posts/2017-04-02-Jupyter-Notebook-Installation.md

 **Step 2:** Launch Jupyter Notebook.

-Now you should be able to open Jupyter Notebook and select R as the notebook kernel.
+Now you should be able to open Jupyter Notebook.
 ```sh
 jupyter notebook
 ```